Hverfisbarinn/TicTacToe/docs/DesignReport.md

 	![bracketsImage](../docs/images/brackets.png)

-3. All classes are named in PascalCasing
+3. All classes are named in PascalCasing.
 	![classImage](../docs/images/class.png)

 4. All functions and variables are named in camelCasing.
 	![funcImage](../docs/images/func.png)

 5. Space should always separate operators from variables.
 	![operatorImage](../docs/images/operator.png)